Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 GETTING THERE

 Connected to the mainland by bridge, Evia is easy to get to.
-Chalkida (it’s capital) is a good day trip destination from Athens in under an hour’s drive.
+Chalkida (its capital) is a good day trip destination from Athens in under an hour’s drive.
 It’s also served by small ferry ports in Mantoudi, Edipsos, Agiokampos in the north, Kymi in central Evia, and Marmari and Nea Stira down south.
 There is no airport on the island.

 You may also like